Bader-Research/CellBuzz/README.md

 lossy case.
 We also provide the experimental results on one IBM QS20 blade with two Cell/B.E. chips and the performance comparison with the existing JPEG2000 encoder for the Cell/B.E.
-Reference:

--- "[Optimizing JPEG2000 Still Image Encoding on the Cell Broadband Engine](https://davidbader.net/publication/2008-kb/)," Seunghwa Kang and David A. Bader, 37th International Conference on Parallel Processing (ICPP), Portland, OR, September 8-12, 2008.
+    - "[Optimizing JPEG2000 Still Image Encoding on the Cell Broadband Engine](https://davidbader.net/publication/2008-kb/)," Seunghwa Kang and David A. Bader, 37th International Conference on Parallel Processing (ICPP), Portland, OR, September 8-12, 2008.